Valsimot42/42_CPP_Modules/Module_01/README.md

 <p align="center"><b>¤ Description ¤</b>

-This module is designed to help you understand the memory allocation, reference, pointers to members and the usage of the switch in CPP.</p>
+<p align="center">This module is designed to help understand the memory allocation, reference, pointers to members and the usage of the switch in CPP.</p>

 #